 One factor in lack of sleep-induced obesity could be food intake.

 Not getting enough quality sleep makes you less alert the next day.
 This can be especially dangerous if you drive a car or other type of machinery.
-Older adults may also be more prone to falls.
+Older adults may also be

 Increased risk of chronic illnesses